VAT / Sales Tax Return Agent

 Prerequisites

-- ERP with multi-jurisdictional indirect-tax determination: SAP S/4HANA Tax Compliance + Advanced Compliance Reporting (ACR), Oracle Fusion Cloud Tax + Tax Reporting Cloud, Workday Financial Management with Tax Determination, or Microsoft Dynamics 365 Finance with Tax Calculation Service
+- ERP with multi-jurisdictional indirect-tax determination: SAP S/4HANA Tax Compliance and Advanced Compliance Reporting (ACR), Oracle Fusion Cloud Tax and Tax Reporting Cloud, Workday Financial Management with Tax Determination, or Microsoft Dynamics 365 Finance with Tax Calculation Service

-- Specialist tax engine for global rate determination: Avalara AvaTax + Returns + MTD Cert, Vertex O Series + Indirect Tax Returns, Sovos Indirect Tax Suite + VAT Reporting, or Thomson Reuters ONESOURCE Indirect Tax + Determination - real-time rates across 12,000+ US jurisdictions and 100+ countries
+- Specialist tax engine for global rate determination: Avalara AvaTax with Returns and MTD Cert, Vertex O Series and Indirect Tax Returns, Sovos Indirect Tax Suite and VAT Reporting, or Thomson Reuters ONESOURCE Indirect Tax and Determination - real-time rates across 12,000+ US jurisdictions and 100+ countries

 - HMRC MTD-recognised software registration with software identifier and OAuth 2.0 client credentials for UK VAT Return API submission per VAT Notice 700/22